tomfaulhaber/cl-format/README.markdown

         (cl-format stream "~30A~A~%~{~20,,,'-A~10A~}~%~{~30A~S~%~}"
     	           "Property" "Value" ["" "" "" ""] p)))

-There are some more examples in the com.infolace.format.examples
+There are some more examples in the clojure.contrib.pprint.examples
 package:

 * hexdump - a program that uses cl-format to create a standard